drdv/makefile-doc/README.md

-# AWK script for Makefile docs
+# Awk script for Makefile docs

-I extended a simple AWK one-liner I have been using for years (I think it was based on [this gist](https://gist.github.com/prwhite/8168133)).
-Every step of the way I asked myself whether I should switch to writing it in python but I never did ... in the end I have a somewhat working version in AWK.
+I extended a simple `awk` one-liner I have been using for years (I think it was based on [this gist](https://gist.github.com/prwhite/8168133)).
+Every step of the way I asked myself whether I should switch to writing it in python but I never did ... in the end I have a somewhat working version in `awk`.

 ## How to use